What Is a Factoring Company and How It Fits Into a Middle-Market Capital Strategy

 1. Liquidity Without Dilution

 Factoring offers working capital without giving up equity or taking on new debt.
-For businesses with long billing cycles and strong sales, this is a practical alternative to venture capital or traditional loans.
+For businesses with long billing cycles and strong sales visibility, this serves as a non-dilutive liquidity tool alongside traditional debt facilities.
 It preserves ownership while ensuring operations have the liquidity required to run without interruption.

-2. Faster Access to Capital Compared to Traditional Loans
+2. Faster Liquidity Compared to Traditional Credit Draws

 While traditional financing can take weeks or even months to secure, factoring provides access to funds in a matter of days.
 This speed is critical for businesses that need to cover payroll, purchase inventory, or respond to new business opportunities without delay.